holtrop/propane/doc/user_guide.md

 Parser values for the rules or tokens in the rule pattern can be accessed positionally with tokens `$1`, `$2`, `$3`, etc...

-Parser rule code blocks are not available in AST generation mode.
+Parser rule code blocks are not available in tree generation mode.
-In AST generation mode, a full parse tree is automatically constructed in memory for user code to traverse after parsing is complete.
+In tree generation mode, a full parse tree is automatically constructed in memory for user code to traverse after parsing is complete.

-##> AST generation mode - the `ast` statement
+##> Tree generation mode - the `tree` statement

-To activate AST generation mode, place the `ast` statement in your grammar file:
+To activate tree generation mode, place the `tree` statement in your grammar file:

 ```
-ast;
+tree;
 ```

 It is recommended to place this statement early in the grammar.

-In AST generation mode various aspects of propane's behavior are changed:
+In tree generation mode various aspects of propane's behavior are changed:

   * Only one `ptype` is allowed.
   * Parser user code blocks are not supported.